Glennon Doyle and Abby Wambach

 And then we’re like, why are women so confused about what they want, and food?
 I don’t know, she just wanted an apple.
 What if she wanted a freaking pizza?

 And what I think about over and over again is, what that story does, what every story we learn about being a woman does is make us start to fear what we desire.
 Women have to fear what we desire.
 What women want is bad.
 What women want is scary, which makes us doubt ourselves over and over again.
 “What do we want?
 We don’t know what we want; we don’t even know where we want to go to dinner.
 Who knows?
 We don’t know.”

 But what I find, talking to women all over the world, is that what women want is so good that if women started to go for it, power structures would tumble.
 So doesn’t it make sense that every single power structure would have to make women doubt what they desire?
 Because if women went for what they desired, the world would crumble.

-Ms. Tippett: Glennon Doyle and Abby Wambach, thank you so much.
+Tippett: [laughs] Glennon Doyle and Abby Wambach, thank you so much.
 And thank you for having us.

 [music: “Noizy Birdz” by Raphael Treza]

-Ms. Tippett: Glennon Doyle is creator of the online community Momastery and founder and president of Together Rising, a nonprofit for women and children in crisis.
-Her books include Love Warrior and Carry On, Warrior: The Power of Embracing Your Messy, Beautiful Life.
+Tippett: Glennon Doyle is creator of the online community Momastery and founder and president of Together Rising, a nonprofit for women and children in crisis.
+Her books include Untamed and Love Warrior.
+She hosts the podcast We Can Do Hard Things.

 Abby Wambach is a two-time Olympic gold medalist, FIFA Women’s World Cup champion, and six-time winner of the U.S. Soccer Athlete of Year Award.
-Her book is Forward: A Memoir, and she’s host of “Abby’s Places,” on ESPN+.
+She’s written two books: Wolfpack and Forward: A Memoir, and she’s host of “Abby’s Places,” on ESPN+.